 KO on the Kagosaka Pass

 At this point Kiesenhofer attacked, and this is the crucial part, first she dropped Plichta who was in the World Tour with Trek-Segafredo last year and now at Lotto-Soudal.
-Then World Tour pro Omer Shapira, normally of Canyon-SRAM, was distanced distanced.
+Then World Tour pro Omer Shapira, normally of Canyon-SRAM, was distanced.
 It was a knock-out blow by Kiesenhofer.

 For van Vleuten and the rest it wasn’t yet obvious.
 Chapatte’s Law says the bunch can take back one minute for every 10 kilometres remaining and over Kagosakatōge with 41km to go Kiesenhof had five minutes.
-Chapatte said oui but the equation was more complicated, a partial equation with variables like the nature of the course and the distance of the race and unknowns such as the fatigue of the leader and the state of the chasers behind.
+Chapatte said “oui” to Kiesenhofer but the equation was more complicated, a partial equation with variables like the nature of the course and the distance of the race and unknowns such as the fatigue of the leader and the state of the chasers behind.
 And while Kiesenhofer’s job title is “Chair of Partial Differential Equations” in the science department of Switzerland’s prestigious EPFL university let’s not kid ourselves things were that complicated: Kiesenhofer had only a small lead on the pair she’d dropped and a good advantage on van Vleuten and the bunch.
 Nothing was complicated, she was committed to going solo for gold in an all or nothing move, a throw of the dice more than a solution.

 Van Vleuten wasn’t closing in.
 Did she know it?
 Yes because on Kagosaka there were two soigneurs in orange shirts shouting time checks at her.
-“Vijf minuten” again said one, pointing behind to say “zes minuten“, as in van Vleuten was five minutes down and the bunch was just a minute behind.
+“Vijf minuten” again said one, pointing behind to say “zes minuten“, as in van Vleuten was five minutes down and the bunch was a further minute behind.
 The long lap around Yamanaka in pursuit mode hadn’t helped close the gap, nor had her efforts up the Kagosaka pass.
 But in shouting the time gaps the soigneurs didn’t say how many riders were ahead.

 Coming into the Fuji circuit with 20km to go Kiesenhofer had over four minutes and Chapatte was saying “oui” in emphatic tones.
-Only a Bettiol-style cramp could spoil things and this wasn’t out of the question as the Austrian was now visibly tired, the legs were turning nicely but her upper body twisted, arms bent, neck hunched.
+Only a ruinous cramp could spoil things and this wasn’t out of the question as the Austrian was now visibly tired, the legs were turning nicely but her upper body was twisted, arms bent, neck hunched.

 Coincidentally the Fuji speedway circuit involved a section with a small tunnel, with the race riding under another part of the course.
 It was just when Kiesenhofer was on the upper section that the peloton was in the tunnel and this helped keep Kiesenhofer out of sight.
 They couldn’t have responded if they’d seen her, but they might have known they were racing for silver.